zrthxn/8puter/README.md

 # 8puter

 This is a Homebrew 8-bit computer project, using mostly simple modern parts.
 Based on the legendary MOS6502 processor, we are using the modern CMOS version made by WDC.
-Basically an exercise in computer architechture design.
+Basically an exercise in computer architechture.
 I plan to get this manufactured into a PCB and assemble myself into a working computer.

 Please feel free to leave reviews/sanity checks from people who have done this sort of thing before, or know something about this, in the [issues](/issues).